gabrielfalcao/cello/README.md

 ## 2. Persisting data

-At this point you have all the scraper system set up, but where will it be stored?
+At this point you have all components of the scraper system set up, but where will it be stored?

 Cello has a concept of `Case`.
 Imagine you finish playing a Cello, you must store it in its case.

-### An hypothetical Django-based case
+### A hypothetical Django-based case

 ```python
 from cello import Case